How to setup free SSL certificate using Cloudflare

 How To Generate Cloudflare Free SSL Certificate:

-Step1: Log into your CloudFlare account.
+Step 1: Log into your CloudFlare account.

-Step2: In Crypto section of your Cloudflare dashboard.
+Step 2: In Crypto section of your Cloudflare dashboard.
 Click on the Create Certificate button in the Origin Certificates.

-Step3: List your hostname in the filed for which you want to generate certificate and click next.
+Step 3: List your hostname in the filed for which you want to generate certificate and click next.

-Step4: Now you get the Origin Certificate and Private key.
+Step 4: Now you get the Origin Certificate and Private key.
 You need to transfer both the origin certificate and private key from CloudFlare to your web server.

-How To configure your Cloudflare to work through SSL:
+How To Configure Your Cloudflare to Work Through SSL:

 To configure your Cloudflare to work through SSL, you have to login into your CloudFlare account.
-Then, In the configuration panel click on the Settings tab, you will see the SSL Support drop-down option.
+Then, in the configuration panel click on the Settings tab, you will see the SSL Support drop-down option.

-you will see four options that you can choose from:
+You will see four options that you can choose from:

 Off: No secure connection between your user’s browser and Cloudflare, and between Cloudflare and your web server.